Ketamine and Depression: Is it a Cause or a Cure?

 Ketamine and the Opioid System

 The way that ketamine works in the brain is not fully understood.
-There is some recent evidence that ketamine binds to and activates opioid receptors, causing the release of naturally occurring opioids in the body.5 If ketamine does indeed work through the opioid system, chronic users can develop a tolerance to the drug and become dependent.
+There is some recent evidence that ketamine binds to and activates opioid receptors, causing the release of naturally occurring opioids in the body.5 If ketamine does indeed work through the opioid system, individuals who chronically use ketamine can develop a tolerance to the drug and become dependent.
 For this reason, it is important that people receiving regular ketamine treatments for depression are monitored for any signs of opioid addiction.

 Find Treatment for Ketamine & Co-Occurring Disorders Near You